Keyword: Ottoman Empire

 More results

-The elderly and dying writer has been informed of an unsigned letter dated 4 June written by his addressee.
-Although the writer is too removed from worldly affairs to engage in national disputes, he expresses deep respect for his correspondent’s esteemed contributions, which have notably saved Vienna from Ottoman control and may one day help rid Europe of these invaders.
-The author reflects on the failure of Christian princes to prioritise the public good over their perceived personal interests, while praising those of his correspondent’s rank who have achieved notable victories.
+The elderly and ailing writer has received word of an unsigned letter dated 4 June from his correspondent.
+Though too removed from worldly affairs to engage in national disputes, he expresses profound respect for the correspondent’s distinguished contributions, which have notably safeguarded Vienna from Ottoman control and may one day help liberate Europe from these invaders.
+The writer reflects on the failure of Christian princes to place the public good above their personal interests, while praising those of his correspondent’s rank who have achieved remarkable victories.

 The writer, who is 78 years old, in poor health, and nearly blind, expresses forgiveness for any inaccuracies reported about their condition, attributing them to the Prince de Salm’s misunderstanding.
 They declare an inability to support the Ottoman Empire, citing its destruction of Greece and cultural contributions as reasons for their disdain.
 The writer laments that Polish allies did not join the Russians in expelling the Ottomans from Europe but remains confident that the Polish nation will preserve its freedom.
 They conclude with a respectful acknowledgment of the recipient’s suffering and commend their noble spirit.